sudheerao/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3_select.md

 </property>
 ```

-To disable it: clear the option `fs.s3a.select.enabled`.
+To disable it, set the option `fs.s3a.select.enabled` to `false`.

 To probe to see if a FileSystem instance implements it,
-`StreamCapabilities.hasCapability("s3a:select.sql")` will be true if
+`StreamCapabilities.hasCapability("s3a:fs.s3a.select.sql")` will be true
+on an instance of the S3AFileSystem class if
 the version of Hadoop supports S3 Select, *and* it is enabled for that
 specific instance.

 If this call returns false, then S3 Select calls will fail.

-Rather than cast a filesystem to the S3AFileSystem class, cast it to
+Rather than cast a filesystem to the `S3AFileSystem` class, cast it to
-`org.apache.hadoop.fs.StreamCapabilities`, a class which was added in Hadoop 2.9.
+`org.apache.hadoop.fs.StreamCapabilities`; a class which was added in Hadoop 2.9.
 This should result in less brittle code -and there is no need to have the
 `hadoop-aws` JAR on the classpath at compile time.